-- Typically, we have the benefit of physical connection.
+• Typically, we have the benefit of physical connection.
 The power of this connection conveys comfort and caring.
-Incorporating language about thoroughness, understanding and caring will help to bridge the physical gap. - AUTHENTICITY - Be more conscious of the warmth of opening and closing greetings.
+Incorporating language about thoroughness, understanding and caring will help to bridge the physical gap.

+Be more conscious of the warmth of opening and closing greetings.
 Starting with a smile goes a long way.

-Authenticity
+Source: Press Ganey: Chrissy Daniels, Chief Experience Officer

-- .
-At the beginning of the appointment, confirm that the patient can hear and see you clearly. - .
-Allow for an extra pause after the patient speaks to ensure they have completed their sentence to avoid interruptions. - Explain when you must look away from the patient to reference the EHR or other documents.
+.
+At the beginning of the appointment, confirm that the patient can hear and see you clearly.

+Explain when you must look away from the patient to reference the EHR or other documents

+Source: Press Ganey: Chrissy Daniels, Chief Experience Officer